 True.
 All stubby antennas are short, but some are slightly taller than others.
 This extra height can be a deal breaker especially for people who want a taste of both worlds when it comes to performance and compactness.
 You should choose a long stubby antenna if you want a slightly better range.
 However, this does not always mean that a shorter stubby antenna will have inferior performance since it will depend on other factors such as the mount location.

 You really shouldn’t break a sweat while installing a stubby antenna on your vehicle.
 Since they are compact, they often have few requirements during installation.
 However, some stubby antenna manufacturers usually go the extra mile and offer antenna mounting hardware for free.
 These are thus great choices whenever you don’t wish to spend an extra buck on accessories for your stubby antenna.

 Where you place the stubby antenna will determine a few other things such as the length of coaxial cable required to run from the antenna to your CB radio.
 You thus need to have an idea about where you intend to place the stubby antenna lest you incur extra costs.

 Stubby antennas are just like other antennas in terms of performance but with a few differences.
 Some of the stubby antennas actually perform better than the longer whip antennas.
-However, while you could easily settle on an antenna like the CravenSpeed Stubby antenna, you shouldn't turn a blind eye on factors like signal quality and durability when you are searching for the best stubby antenna.
+However, while you could easily settle on an antenna like the CravenSpeed Stubby antenna, you shouldn’t turn a blind eye to factors like signal quality and durability when you are searching for the best stubby antenna.